jghoman/awesome-apache-airflow/README.md

 - [afctl](https://github.com/qubole/afctl) - A CLI tool that includes everything required to create, manage and deploy airflow projects faster and smoother.
 - [Dag Dependencies viewer](https://github.com/ms32035/airflow-dag-dependencies) - A plugin which creates a view to visualize dependencies between the Airflow DAGs
 - [Airflow ECR Plugin](https://github.com/asandeep/airflow-ecr-plugin) - Plugin to refresh AWS ECR login token at regular intervals.
 This is helpful where DockerOperator needs to pull images hosted on ECR.
+- [AirflowK8sDebugger](https://github.com/Javier162380/AirflowKuberentesDebugger) - A library for generate k8s pod yaml templates from an Airflow dag using the KubernetesPodOperator.

 ## Meetups
 - [Amsterdam Apache Airflow Meetup](https://www.meetup.com/Amsterdam-Airflow-meetup)